 - an orchestra playing a symphony?

 - a construction crew building a bridge?

 - baking a cake?

 - soldiers marching?

-- a ballet dance?
+- a ballet performance?

-- tourists choosing the best pub in Grassmarket?
+- tourists choosing a pub in Grassmarket?

 (Well-informed) leader

 A key individual (leader) that directs the activity of the group and gives (detailed) instructions.